npapyan/decipher/README.md

 ## Decipher - Food scanning web application
-### Purpose: Scan barcodes to reveal health information
+### Purpose: Scan barcodes of food products to reveal nutritional facts and their analysis.

+### Scanners
+- ZXing Javascipt Port: https://github.com/zxing-js/library (Currently in use).
+- Scandit Barcode scanner (Requires license but is faster/more reliable).

-### Goals
+### Food Data Source
-- Set-up a reliable barcode scanning component
-- Utilize open source food database for retrieving information based on barcode
-- Create a scoring system based on nutrition facts/ingredients/packaging
+- Currently utilizing Open Food Facts API but also have an API component for USDA FoodData Central.

 ### Status
-- Working on the barcode scanning feature.
-Attempting to utilize Scandit SDK which is very reliable but having some issues scanning through web-app on a mobile device
-- I have an alternative project utilizing an open source scanner but it is much less reliable.
-(QuaggaJS )
+- Currently formatting all the backend data on the frontend

+### Next Steps
+- Create a scoring system based on nutrition facts/ingredients/packaging.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).